Fullchee/learning-linux/mac.md

 - cmd-shift-.: toggle hidden files
 - View -> Show Path Bar

+#### Open folders with an app in Finder (eg iTerm, VSC)
+1. Find the applescripts and create apps for them (won't be posted here, applescript & apps will update)
+2. Hold cmd and drag and drop the app onto the area beside the search bar

+#### Create a "Copy Path" service for Finder (Credit to OSX Daily: http://osxdaily.com/2013/06/19/copy-file-folder-path-mac-os-x/)
+1. Launch Automator and create a new “Service”
+2. Use the search function to look for “Copy to Clipboard” and drag that into the rightside panel of the Service
+3. Set ‘Service recieves selected’ to “files or folders” and ‘in’ to “Finder” as shown in the screen shot below
+4. Save the Service with a name like “Copy Path”

 ### iTerm alt b and alt f to move between buttons
 1. Preferences (cmd ,) -> Profiles -> Keys -> Left Option as Escape